google/go-cloud/internal/website/content/tutorials/guestbook.md

 az login
 ```

-### Provision resources with Terraform
+### Provision resources

-We'll use [Terraform][], a tool for initializing cloud resources, to set up your
+We'll use Terraform to set up your project.
-project.

 ```shell
 # Enter the Azure directory from samples/guestbook.